apache/flink/docs/ops/production_ready.md

 production.

-In general, we recommend using RocksDB because this is currently the only state backend that supports large states (i.e. state that exceeds the available main memory) and asynchronous snapshots.
-From our experience, asynchronous snapshots are very important for large states because they do not block the operators and Flink can write the snapshots without stopping stream processing.
+In general, we recommend using RocksDB because this is currently the only state backend that supports large states (i.e. state that exceeds the available main memory) and incremental checkpoints.
+From our experience, Incremental checkpoints can dramatically reduce the checkpointing time in comparison to full checkpoints, at the cost of a (potentially) longer recovery time.
 However, RocksDB can have worse performance than, for example, the memory-based state backends.
 If you are sure that your state will never exceed main memory and blocking the stream processing to write it is not an issue, you **could consider** to not use the RocksDB backends.
 However, at this point, we **strongly recommend** using RocksDB for production.